A guide to couple's finances and why you need a cohabitation agreement

 - Switch to current accounts which offer cashbacks or rewards on utility bills and shopping.
 It’s free cash, so direct it straight towards your savings account.

-- Practice ‘skimming’.
+- Practise ‘skimming’.
 When you’ve met your expenses every month, transfer the remaining balance of your current accounts to savings.

 Budget now and reap the rewards later